 Enter a Description.

 Choose the Case Sensitive Lookup configuration.
-This option is available only for the Extensible SL Framework type.

 If Case Sensitive Lookup box is marked then the same input of different cases will be masked to the different values.
 For example: